teuler/picom/README.md

   -f FILES, --files FILES
-                        Comma-separated list of file name(s) -n NAME, --name NAME  Name of backup to generate or restore
+                        Comma-separated list of file name(s) -n NAME, --name NAME  Name of backup to generate or restore -t, --terminal        End terminal program if one is still running and restart it after the command
 ```

 ## Trouble shooting